 This ground-breaking study changed the way health care providers prevent and treat some of the major diseases impacting postmenopausal women.
 Results from the WHI Hormone Trials have been estimated to have already saved $35.2 billion in direct medical costs in the US alone.
 To date, WHI has published over 1,400

-articles and approved 240 ancillary studies.
+articles and approved and funded 289 ancillary studies.

 Interested scientists are encouraged to submit paper and ancillary study proposals for using WHI data.
 To assist in this, this website includes an